UnderMybrella/SpiralBlog/_posts/2020-02-07-The-Birth-of-OSL.md

 ---
 layout: post
-title: "The Birth of OSL; Nothing stays dead forever"
+title: "The (Re)Birth of OSL; Nothing stays dead forever"
-date: 2019-06-22 13:01:00 +1000
+date: 2020-02-07 16:10:00 +1000
 comments: false
 ---

-The script isn't even cold, and here we are.
+The scripts aren't even cold, and yet here we are.
 Enter: OSL 2.

 <!-- more -->